-History of the Breed
+Video of the Day

-A compact dog with a smooth coat, the miniature pinscher can measure between 10 and 12.5 inches in height, with males slightly larger.
+A compact dog with a smooth coat, the miniature pinscher can measure between 10 and 12.5 inches in height, with males tending to be slightly larger than females.
 A healthy min pin weighs between 8 and 10 pounds.
 The miniature pinscher has erect ears set high on the head and often has a cropped tail that stands up or arcs back.

-The miniature pinscher is a fun, highly intelligent dog who gets very attached his human family.
-The min pin gets along with children and other pets.
+The miniature pinscher is a fun, highly intelligent dog who gets very attached to his human family.
+Breed is not a reliable indicator of personality, however, the min pin dog usually gets along with children and other pets.
 The min pin is not a dog who does well alone.

 Miniature pinschers are relatively healthy dogs, with few genetic conditions except for luxating patella, a condition in which the knee gets pushed out of position.
-Dogs of the breed suffer from other genetic conditions, including Legg-Calve-Perthes disease -- a hip disease -- and a rare condition called mucopolysaccharidosis, which affects the way the body process sugar molecules.
-Miniature pinschers live 12 to 15 years.
+Reputable breeders will provide a patellar evaluation from a reputable veterinarian.
+Dogs of the breed suffer from other genetic conditions, including Legg-Calve-Perthes disease, a hip disease, and a rare condition called mucopolysaccharidosis, which affects the way the body process sugar molecules.

 Min pin dogs need regular tooth care.
 Use a dog toothpaste and brush his teeth frequently.
 Miniature pinschers live 12 to 16 years.